laibagefei/microserv/README.md

 * every service is smart enough, cohesion
 * every service can be deployed independently
 * every service can be extend easily

+## the architecture
+* based spring freamwork
+* data access using spring data
+* restful API using spring mvc